MichaelZY81/GroupProjectProto/README.md

 # GroupProjectProto
 This is the prototype of the group project;
-now we are working on the second elaboration.
+now we are working on the first elaboration.